 # 0.89 0.7955 0.9957 0.05864 1.097e-05 0.4729 0.9023

-A power of 90.23% is not even wrong.
+A ‘power’ of 90.23% is not even wrong.
 If it really would have been that high, why on earth did the study fail?
-Amazingly, such false results are all too often seen in study reports.
+Amazingly, such false results are all too often still seen in study reports.

-Power_80_20 for the FDA’s power approach of 1972 (‼)22 was abandonded after Schuirmann11 showed why it is crap.23 It is still available24 for ‘backwards compatibility’.
-If you were guilty of using it in the past, revise your procedures.
+Thankfully, the 80/20-rule20 was abandoned by the FDA in 1992,24 after Schuirmann11 demonstrated that it is flawed.25 Although it was never implemented in any other jurisdiction, Power_80_20 is still available for backwards compatibility in the current version 8.4.0 of Phoenix WinNonlin.26 If you were guilty of using it in the past, revise your procedures.
 Or even better: Stop reporting post hoc power at all.

 top of section ↩︎ previous section ↩︎